Frequently asked questions about copyright from university staff members.

 For more information on this, see our Information about SOCAN and Re:Sound Fees.

-The Copyright Act permits instructors to perform any film or other cinematographic work in the classroom, as long as the work is not an infringing copy and was legally obtained.
-Instructors can also screen films outside of the classroom, provided that the screening is on campus, that the purpose is for education or training, and that the audience consists mainly of students, faculty, or any person who is directly responsible for setting a curriculum for UBC.
+The Copyright Act permits faculty to perform any film or other cinematographic work in the classroom, as long as the work is not an infringing copy and was legally obtained.
+Faculty can also screen films outside of the classroom, provided that the screening is on campus, that the purpose is for education or training, and that the audience consists mainly of students, faculty, or any person who is directly responsible for setting a curriculum for UBC.

 If you wish to show a film in a public space on campus, it may be possible to show the film if it is included within one of UBC’s special institutional Feature Film PPR Licences, which allow thousands of feature films to be shown in public spaces on campus for entertainment purposes.
 Any legal copy of a feature film covered by a Licence can be shown at UBC, including videos/DVDs from a library, video store, or personal collection.
 To determine if a feature film is covered by a Licence, search the online catalogues of the following two film distributors: